openlmi/openlmi-doc/doc/openlmi-providers/software/usage.rst

 Combined way
 ~~~~~~~~~~~~
-We can combine both approaches by utilizing a feature of lmishell_.
+We can combine both approaches by utilizing a feature of LMIShell_.
 Method
 above can be called in a synchronous way (from the perspective of script's
 code).
 It's done like this: ::